Katie-McDonagh/10MinuteWalkJS/README.md

 - array contents needs to have equal amounts of n + s, and e + w.

 anything else will be false.

+Notes:

+for the next test: I will determine the amount of N and S in an array to not be equal return false, iterate over the array counting the occurances of each letter.